bbonev/eoip/README.md

 Install
 -------

-This code is tested on a 3.2.44 linux kernel.
-It should not be hard to adapt it to newer or older kernels.
+This code was developed on a 3.2.44 linux kernel and tested up to 3.2.51.
+It should not be hard to adapt it to older kernels and 3.4.x series.
+Bigger changes are required for 3.10+ kernel series.

 - To patch a kernel tree: